digwit678/Can-Language-Models-Follow-Discussions/README.md

 # Can Language Models Follow Discussions ?
-"Repository for the bachelor's thesis by Nico Previtali at Hochschule Luzern on the topic: "Can Language Models Follow Discussions?"
+This is a Repository for the bachelor's thesis by Nico Previtali at Hochschule Luzern on the topic: "Can Language Models Follow Discussions?"

 ## Auftrag (Complesis)